-The objective of this blog is to make the engineering community aware of serious issues with current application of Australian Standard AS2870 – Residential slabs and footings (2011).
+The objective of my blog is to make the engineering community aware of serious issues with current application of Australian Standard AS2870 – Residential slabs and footings (2011).
 Your comments will be very much appreciated.
 Please use the form at the bottom of any page if you allow me to post your comment, otherwise please Email a private comment.
-Either way, I will never disclose your Email address to any other party.
+Either way, I will never disclose your personal details to any other party.

 AS2870 regulates site classification, design, construction and maintenance of residential slabs and footings.
 Coincidentally with the introduction of AS2870 in 1986, I started a consulting engineering practice in and around Brisbane, specializing in residential slab and footing design.
 Because Local Authorities required professional engineer certification of residential slab and footing designs, I diligently assessed the structural adequacy of standard designs prescribed in AS2870.
 Rudimentary engineering calculations raised my initial concern that some standard slabs were not strong enough to withstand the combined effects of static loading and dynamic foundation movement they had supposedly been designed to withstand.
 Subsequent in-depth research revealed that the theory underlying the prescription of standard slabs in AS2870 is seriously technically flawed, consequently causing an unprecedented and unsustainable level of incidence of premature failures.
 Moreover, application of AS2870, in its present prescriptive format, effectively prevents owners of prematurely damaged houses from proceeding to litigation to seek compensation for potentially huge structural damage repair costs.